Choose Language

 Now that’s a question a lot of people ask.
 For once and for all, we wanted to address it.
 Mobile application penetration testing is not just web pentesting with smaller screens.
 Not, not all.

-Unlike web applications that operate in browsers, mobile apps sit on user devices.
+• Unlike web applications that operate in browsers, mobile apps sit on user devices.
 This striking difference opens an entirely different attack surface.

-Additionally, mobile apps interact with APIs differently, may use offline modes and often lack real-time monitoring.
+• Mobile apps interact with APIs differently, may use offline modes and often lack real-time monitoring.

-browser-based vulnerabilities, mobile application penetration testing must dive into binaries, decompilation, runtime behaviours and platform-specific quirks.
+Web app penetration testing focuses heavily on input validation and browser-based vulnerabilities.
+But mobile application penetration testing dives into binaries, de-compilation, runtime behaviours and platform-specific quirks.

 If you are somehow only testing the backend and ignoring the app itself, know that you are only securing half the system.

-Mobile Pentesting Methodology
+Mobile Penetration Testing Methodology

 • Reconnaissance: Identifies the app version, architecture, third-party libraries and API endpoints.